bytewax/bytewax/docs/guide/concepts/dataflow-programming.md

 param_eg.check_inp: {'user_id': '2', 'avatar_icon_code': 'dog_ico'}
 param_eg.check_with_url: {'user_id': '2', 'avatar_icon_url': 'http://domain.invalid/static/dog_v1.png'}
 ```

+You can also use a {py:obj}`~bytewax.operators.map` step in the same
+way to manage the cache yourself manually.

 If you do want to monitor an external data source for changes, you'll
 want to find / make a connector that can introduce its change stream